CoopHive/alkahest-docs/alkahest-obsidian/Examples/Negotiation/Compute Marketplace.md

 - Response Message: Agent A receives the request message and, combining it with the context according to a specific policy, evaluates whether it can fulfill the request profitably and how: it might send a counter-offer modifying the values in the original message or accept the deal.
 This evaluation involves both local states and global states.

-- Validation and Finalization: If Agent B accepts the offer, it sends an accept message, recording an on-chain attestation, triggering Agent A to perform a set of actions, such as recording an on-chain commitment and starting the compute job.
+- Validation and Finalization: If Agent B accepts the offer, it sends an accept message, recording an on-chain `attestation`, triggering Agent A to perform a set of actions, such as recording an on-chain commitment and starting the compute job.

 ## Sequential Decision-making Primitives